Stephen-Gates/report-gallery/.github/ISSUE_TEMPLATE/error-report.md

 ---

-**Describe the error**
-A clear and concise description of the error.
+*Provide a clear and concise description of the error.*